lsst-sqre/sqr-055/index.rst

 #. **Assign UIDs and GIDs outside of COmanage.**
    It's possible to manage both inside COmanage, using ``voPosixGroup`` to do GID assignment and an auto-incrementing unique ID to do UID assignment (as a string that would require some postprocessing).
    However, this doesn't let us enforce range boundaries or use a different range for bot users.
-   We will instead use Google Firebase to store UIDs and GIDs.
+   We will instead use Google Firestore to store UIDs and GIDs.

 #. **Use LDAP as the primary API to retrieve user and group data.**
    Despite requiring an LDAP library dependency, this looks easier to use than the COmanage or Grouper APIs.